Roasted cabbage is surprisingly delicious. The cabbage transforms in the oven, becoming browned, savory, and flavorful.

 - Preheat the oven to 400°F. Line a rimmed baking sheet with foil and generously spray it with olive oil.

 - Remove the cabbage’s damaged outer leaves.
 Cut it in half and then into wedges.
-Leave the core in - there's no need to cut it out.
+Leave the core in - there's no need to remove it.
 If you do, the wedges will fall apart.

 - Rinse the cabbage wedges, then carefully dry them using paper towels.
 Place the wedges in a single layer on the prepared baking sheet.